-Males

-Specimen Test

-Urethral discharge Microscopy for pus cells

-meatal swab (pre- N. gonorrhoeae culture

-pubertal) or urethral swab (post-pubertal)

-First void urine sample NAAT for N. gonorrhoeae and C. trachomatis

-Rectal swab NAAT for N. gonorrhoeae and C. trachomatis

-N. gonorrhoeae culture

-Pharyngeal swab NAAT for N. gonorrhoeae and C. trachomatis

-N. gonorrhoeae culture
+Males Specimen Test Urethral discharge meatal swab (pre- pubertal) or urethral swab (post-pubertal) Microscopy for pus cells N. gonorrhoeae culture First void urine sample NAAT for N. gonorrhoeae and C. trachomatis Rectal swab NAAT for N. gonorrhoeae and C. trachomatis N. gonorrhoeae culture Pharyngeal swab NAAT for N. gonorrhoeae and C. trachomatis N. gonorrhoeae culture

-(48) Ser

-Please note the following
+Please note the following:

-Presence of genital bl Swab for herpes s listers or ulcers implex virus PCR

 - Presence of genital blisters or ulcers

 - Swab for herpes simplex virus PCR

 - Swab for bacterial culture (consider)

-- D Dark ground microscopy for Treponema pall im should be considered.
+- Dark ground microscopy for Treponema pallidum should be considered.
 Swab for T. pallidum PCR if available.
-Syphilis erology should also be performed, and repeated in six weeks
+Syphilis serology should also be performed, and repeated in six weeks

-- Bacterial vaginosis
+Bacterial vaginosis

-- The prevalence of BV in asymptomatic sexually abused pre-pubertal girls is extremely low.
-Bacterial vacuosis is seen slightly more often in sexually abused girls who have a discharge.
+The prevalence of BV in asymptomatic sexually abused pre-pubertal girls is extremely low.
+Bacterial vaginosis is seen slightly more often in sexually abused girls who have a discharge.
 There are insufficient data in children to determine the significance of bacterial vaginosis.

-- Syphilis
+Syphilis

-- In a child preseding with syphilis, history, examination and syphilis serology in both the optionand mother are needed to determine acquired or congenital disease 🖉

-- Despite he lack of evidence and in view of the fact that syphilis is almost exposively a sexually transmitted disease in adults, sexual abuse should always considered if vertical, perinatal or blood contamination have been excluded nogenital warts

-Sexual abuse must be considered in any child presenting with anogenital warts (48).
+- In a child presenting with syphilis, history, examination and syphilis serology in both the child and mother are needed to determine acquired or congenital disease - Despite the lack of evidence and in view of the fact that syphilis is almost exclusively a sexually transmitted disease in adults, sexual abuse should always be considered if vertical, perinatal or blood contamination have been excluded - anogenital warts - Sexual abuse must be considered in any child presenting with anogenital warts (48).

+6 Clinical presentations

+Algorithm 1: Sexually transmitted infections in persons with a vagina

+The algorithm below shows the main clinical presentations that presents in persons with a vagina followed by primary testing and in some cases secondary testing.

+Definition: NAAT - Nucleic Acid Amplification Test

+- a TV culture or wet mount should be requested if NAAT is not available - b near patient testing

+The primary tests listed should be considered based on the sexual history of the patient and the risk assessment.
+Based on this information select the primary tests that are required.

+For sample types refer to section 6

-per 2024 Algorithm 2: Sexually transmitted infections in persons with a penis
+Algorithm 2: Sexually transmitted infections in persons with a penis